erick-x64/typeCircle/README.md

 ### Usage

 Once the project is running, you can access the application in your web browser at [http://localhost:4200](http://localhost:4200).
-The application allows you to add text, edit, and identify text boxes on manga images.

 ### Contributing